mschmitzzz/hw-2-professional-portfolio/README.md

-# Week 2 Homework: Professional Portfolio
+# Week 8 Homework: Professional Portfolio (updated)

 ## Description

 I have created a professional portfolio to showcase my web development work.
-It is meant to show my current understanding of HTML and CSS.
-I have a working nav bar and basic site layout with a contact form, and have created a responsive design with media queries and flexbox.
-I also added hover effects to the image cards.
+It has been updated since the week 2 homework assignment to show my current understanding of HTML, CSS, and JavaScript.
+I have added my LinkedIn profile and a downloadable resume to the nav bar, updated my project portfolio and contact form, and have improved the responsive design with media queries and flexbox.
 This is a work in progress that will be developed more in depth as I progress through the bootcamp.

 ## Table of Contents